Gman-Superfly/PSON_Sparse_Coherence_Recovery/Sparse_Coherence_Recovery_via_PSON_V1.md

 | You want maximum performance | You need monotonic descent guarantees |
 | Standard black-box optimization applies | You have true partial observability (no local gradients) |

 **Key Insight:** CMA-ES is a superior optimizer under ideal conditions.
-PSON's value is **robustness**—it degrades gracefully when assumptions break, and it guarantees non-increasing energy at every step.
+PSON's value is **robustness**; it degrades gracefully when assumptions break, and it guarantees non-increasing energy at every step.

 ### 6.6 Partial Observability Validation
 To validate PSON's robustness under degraded observability, we tested both methods under progressively worsening conditions: